Stanley Gibbons: Before 1900

 In 1891 a shop was opened at 435 Strand in addition to the Gower Street premises, and in 1893 the shop and offices were amalgamated at 391 Strand where the company's retail premises remained for many years until they moved to 399 Strand.

 1900–1959

 A new issue department was opened in 1906.

-In 1914 the company received a royal warrant from George V.

-In 1940 the company received a royal warrant from George VI.
+In 1914 the company received a royal warrant from George V, followed in 1940 by another from George VI.
 In 1956 the company celebrated its centenary with an exhibition at the Waldorf Hotel opened by Sir John Wilson.
-It is in that year that Queen Elizabeth II granted her royal warrant to Stanley Gibbons Ltd as her philatelist.
+In the same year, Queen Elizabeth II granted her royal warrant to Stanley Gibbons Ltd as her philatelist.

 1960s

 In 1967 the firm expanded into the United States in a joint venture with Whitman Publishing.
 A magazine and catalogues were produced.

 In 1968 the previously privately company was floated on the stock market through a tender arranged by S.G.
 Warburg.
 The offer was a huge success and was oversubscribed five times.
 The shares were sold at 20 shillings rather than the minimum tender price of 12 shillings and six pence.
 It was estimated that there were 30 to 35 shareholders before the offer and they still owned 66% of the equity after the offer, worth at least £1.8 million before trading began.
 Prices subsequently slipped back, however, later in the year.